Solar Ready Vets and other solar jobs programs for veterans

 To get involved, active duty enlisted service members and officers should begin by signing up for the Department of Defense’s Skillbridge program, which also provides weekly job market skills training to fellows during their time in the Solar Ready Vets program.

-How solar companies can get involved
+How solar companies can help

 Any solar company that wants to extend job opportunities to vets through the Solar Ready Vets fellowship can sign up to be a “host company” at the American Solar Workforce Fellowships page.